machulav/ec2-github-runner/README.md

+DO NOT USE THIS REPO!!!

+It is a temporary solution to replace a fork of the original library that has since been deleted but projects still depended on.

+This fork enables multiple jobs to run on powerfull e2c instances.
+If you are having to use something like this, you probably want to rethink your existing testing strategy and make it more lightweight.

+This repo will eventually be deleted asap

 # On-demand self-hosted AWS EC2 runner for GitHub Actions

 ⚠️ If you like the project, please consider [supporting Ukraine](https://bit.ly/3KeY7dc) in a [war](https://en.wikipedia.org/wiki/2022_Russian_invasion_of_Ukraine) against russian occupants.
 Any help would be much appreciated!